iocafe/iocafe-doc/source/get-started/start-steps/200329-get-iocom-and-related-libraries-from-github.rst

 Get Git
 ************************************************
 You need Git, if you have not it already.
-Git is a distributed version control system which allows many people to share and work on the same souce code.
-On Debian based Linux distros:
+Git is a distributed version control system which allows many people to share and work on the same source code.
+On Debian based Linux distributions:

 .. code-block:: shell